Derby Cathedral: All Saints' Church

 in 1556, during the persecutions of Protestants during the reign of Queen Mary (1553–1558), Joan Waste was tried for heresy within the Church of All Saints, and was executed on the Burton Road in Derby.

-The fabric of the church appears to have deteriorated severely from about 1650 and was in a ruinous state in 1700.
-In February 1723 the vicar, Dr. Michael Hutchinson, having decided that a new building was required, decided unilaterally to demolish the church and employed a gang of workmen to accomplish the task overnight.
-Having accepted this fait accompli handed to them, the Mayor and Corporation of Derby commenced fundraising for the building of a new church by inviting subscriptions for the purpose and made the first donation themselves.
+The fabric of the church appears to have deteriorated severely from about 1650, and was in a ruinous state in 1700.
+In February 1723 the vicar, Dr Michael Hutchinson, having decided that a new building was required, made the decision unilaterally to demolish the church, and employed a gang of workmen to accomplish the task overnight.
+Having accepted this fait accompli handed to them, the Mayor and Corporation of Derby commenced fundraising for the building of a new church by inviting subscriptions for the purpose, and made the first donation themselves.
 Dr Hutchinson expended much effort in fundraising, which exertion may have adversely affected his health.
 He made a significant personal financial contribution to the fund, and his efforts are recorded on a memorial tablet in the South Aisle.
-Having encountered numerous disputes, Hutchinson eventually resigned in 1728 and died about eighteen months later leaving numerous outstanding debts.
+Having encountered numerous disputes, Hutchinson eventually resigned in 1728 and died about eighteen months later, leaving numerous outstanding debts.